Members of the St. Louis IDAB, volunteering to help a metro-area food pantry.

 George Schuller, President-Australia, (far right) signs a Native Title agreement with Greg Brown from the Barada Barna in Queensland (pictured shaking hands).

 Peabody has a deep respect for cultural heritage and collaborates with local indigenous communities at our operations.
 In Australia, Peabody Burton Mine is located in the Bowen Basin region of Queensland, where two Traditional Owner groups, the Barada Barna and the Wiri, have worked closely alongside Peabody for over a decade, ensuring their cultural values are upheld.

 Kayenta Mine employees achieved a safety record during 2017, with a .68 total recordable injury frequency rate, representing over 875,000 hours worked.

 Kayenta Mine operates on Navajo Nation and Hopi Tribe lands on the Black Mesa in Arizona.
 During 2017, Native Americans comprised 94 percent of the mine workforce and held more than 75 percent of mine management, administration and supervisory jobs.
 Peabody’s outreach to the mine’s community has included millions of dollars in scholarship assistance to Navajo and Hopi youth, maintaining two public water stands that provide a free source of potable water for residents and livestock, maintaining roads, equipment maintenance, and a waterline distribution system.

-In the U.S., Peabody currently employs approximately 250 military veterans, with an average of nine years of service.
+In the U.S., Peabody currently employs more than 340 military veterans, with an average of 10 years of service.
 Many employees currently serve in the U.S. National Guard or Reserves, and their ongoing duty is a source of honor and pride to Peabody.